fnfontana/listapps/README.md

 - `listapps --choco | fzf`

-Another possibility is to save the list to a file and use it with other commands
+Another possibility is to save the list to a file and use it with other commands:

 - `listapps --choco > choco_apps.txt`